knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 <a name="updateactivityoccurrencestatus"></a>
 # **UpdateActivityOccurrenceStatus**
-> void UpdateActivityOccurrenceStatus (long? activityOccurrenceId, ValueWrapperstring activityOccurrenceStatus)
+> void UpdateActivityOccurrenceStatus (long? activityOccurrenceId, ActivityOccurrenceStatusWrapper activityOccurrenceStatus)

 Update the status of an activity occurrence

 If setting to 'FINISHED' reward will be run based on current metrics that have been recorded already.
 Alternatively, see results endpoint to finish and record all metrics at once.
-Can be called by non-host participants if non_host_status_control is true
+Can be called by non-host participants if non_host_status_control is true. <br><br><b>Permissions Needed:</b> ACTIVITIES_USER and host or ACTIVITIES_ADMIN

 ### Example
 ```csharp